rweigel/phys260/index.md

 | [Github](https://github.com/rweigel/phys260/tree/master/Electric_Force)
 |

-* Given a diagram showing a vector with a known magnitude and direction, find components in unit vector notation.
+%Given a diagram showing a vector with a known magnitude and direction, find components in unit vector notation.
 Deal with the fact that the horizontal component is not always $\cos$ of angle given.
-* Given a diagram showing vector components, find magnitude and direction.
+%Given a diagram showing vector components, find magnitude and direction.
-* Given a diagram showing two vectors with known magnitudes and directions, find components in unit vector notation.
+%Given a diagram showing two vectors with known magnitudes and directions, find components in unit vector notation.
 Then find the net vector magnitude and direction.

 ## Electric Charge